tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Cider_Mode/README.md

 * Invokes Leiningen to start a new REPL background process
 * Evaluates the `core.clj` file in the REPL.
-* Sets the current namespace of the REPL to the namespace of the `core.clj` file (as indicated by the <span style="font-weight: bold; color:#d83da3">cider-tour.core&gt;</span> prompt).
+* Sets the default namespace of the REPL to `cider-tour.core` file (as indicated by the <span style="font-weight: bold; color:#d83da3">cider-tour.core&gt;</span> prompt).
+This namespace maps to a Clojure source file `core.clj` in the `src/cider-tour` sub-directory.
 * Opens a buffer window for user interaction with the REPL.

-CIDER displays a banner message in the REPL buffer that provides helpful information for new users:
+CIDER displays a helpful banner message in the buffer that provides tips for new users.

 ![CIDER REPL Buffer Window](images/cider_start_repl.jpg)